 ‘Tis the season for wrapping gifts!
-And to be jolly, I guess, if it weren’t for some much darn traffic + unsolicited “Hot Deals” e-mails.
+And be jolly.
+I guess, if it weren’t for some much darn traffic + unsolicited “Hot Deals” newsletters.
 “No I don’t want to go on your 5-Day cruise thru the Panama Canal for $399 or purchase 2 chair recliners for the price of one thank you very much, but no thanks!”

 I get all stocked up when it comes to wrapping gifts.
 I never let stores wrap my pressies because (ahem ahem) I can do it way better.